A Great Research-based Hack to Increase Strategic Buy-in

 Most executives feel tremendous pressure to act.
 And they should.
 Action creates results and a powerful opportunity to test, learn, and iterate faster.

-Sometimes it’s because it’s not clear enough; sometimes it’s not believable; sometimes it just hasn’t been exposed to any “what if” thinking.
+We know from change management training that moving too fast causes strategy execution problems.
+Sometimes preventable issues arise because the plans are not clear enough; sometimes it’s because the vision is not believable enough; sometimes the strategy just hasn’t been exposed to enough “what if” thinking.

 A Messy Example